May 8, 2008 (Washington) -- Heavy pot users who quit cold turkey may find themselves lighting up again to quell withdrawal symptoms, researchers say.

 "These were heavy users," Gorelick says.

 A total of 42.4% experienced at least one withdrawal symptom -- most commonly, cravings, irritability, boredom, anxiety, and sleep disturbances -- when they tried to quit.
+Learn more about what marijuana detox is like.

 Of those who reported withdrawal symptoms, 78.4% said they started smoking pot again to reduce them.